nukkonyan/SMStats/README.md

 The new code is more efficient and impacts less on server performance.

 Games supported so far:
-Team Fortress 2 (works well, several bugs and issues are to be expected)
+Team Fortress 2 (works very well, some bugs and issues are to be expected)
-Counter-Strike: Source (very buggy, barely worked on yet)

 Some functions yet implemented and sooner or later will be.
 Some things may not work as intended at the very moment, but will get working sooner or later.
 ```
+### SMStats
+   - 100% translation supported.
+      - Including a custom **'plural splitter'**, similar to Counter-Strike 2's new translation syntax.
+   - Tracks:
+      - Players (Total playtime, dominations, headshots and much much more.)
+      - Weapons (Tracks all kind of weapons, self-explanatory..)
+      - Maps (Map total playtime, headshots, backstabs, etc.)
+      - Items (found, traded, etc) (Not added yet)
+      - Custom achievements.
+(Not added yet, but there are code mentions about it.)
+   - Notes:
+      - This project is only just a hobby and is in no way made to compete with HLStatsX:CE nor gameME.
+      - [Geoip Country Name Translation](https://github.com/Teamkiller324/SM-Geoip-CountryName) - Required for country name translation and compiling, aswell as for plugin to function.

 ### To-do
    - stats menu